drandrewthomas/AndroidDepthCamera/processing_pc/readme.md

 ![Screenshot of the code running in Processing on a PC](./depthcampc.png)

 **Note:** You can use the loader and depth cloud code on Android too.
-However, the amount of memory needed is too high for use in APDE, so depthcloudpc.pde isn't really suitable for use there.
+However, the amount of memory needed for displaying large point clouds is too high for use in APDE, so depthcloudpc.pde isn't really suitable for use there.

 ## Credits